 What is their why?

 I strongly encourage all parents to take some time and begin to talk with their child in order to begin to understand their child’s why.

 In Jonny Tuivasa-Sheck’s 2019 video “So before you ask..” he talks about the pressures of growing up as a rugby league prodigy and about being labelled “a rugby player” by those around him from an early age, without ever being asked if that’s what he wanted to do.

 “I was made to be an athlete.
 Despite the fact I can’t read properly, see properly, count properly, hate broccoli, I’m Samoan so I’m probably good at rugby.
 Now those skills I thought I didn’t need are catching up with me … but I’m good at rugby so it doesn’t matter.
 But what if I don’t like rugby?”

-A useful tools that can support a conversations with your child or teenager is the The 110 Point Exercise from the Positive Coaching Alliance.
+A useful tool that can support conversations with your child or teenager is The 110 Point Exercise from the Positive Coaching Alliance.
 Parents and children should fill out their forms individually and use them to prompt conversation about their shared youth sports experience.